cnr-ibba/BIOINFO-guidelines/docs/nextflow/getting-started.rst

 Learning Nextflow
 ~~~~~~~~~~~~~~~~~

-There are online a serie of resorces and tutorial about nextflow.
+There are online a series of resources and tutorial about nextflow.
 The first is
 `this youtube playlist <https://www.youtube.com/watch?v=8_i8Tn335X0&list=PLPZ8WHdZGxmUv4W8ZRlmstkZwhb_fencI&ab_channel=Nextflow>`__
 (here are `the tutorial notes <https://seqera.io/training/>`__ to code along and
 a `git repository <https://github.com/bunop/nextflow-training>`__ adapted to work in a local environment).